 Another place you will want to visit is The Drop, housed in the pub The Three Clowns.
 As one of the few places which stay open late, The Drop is pretty much the nightlife in Stoke Newington.
 The newly opened Birthdays and The Baby Bathhouse are the other open late clubs you may enjoy.

-Of course, there are the Turkish cafes, where you'll find yourself often when you are in the hunt for a nice place to spend your weekend nights.
+Of course, there are Turkish cafes, where you'll find yourself often when you are on the hunt for a nice place to spend your weekend nights.

 For the non-drinking entertainment, Stokie offers an independent cinema, The Rio, and the best local art gallery Hang up pictures, showcasing both international and local arts.

-One of Stokie's strongest points is the amount of places to eat.
-Living in Stoke Newington and trying each local restaurant it's like going to a culinary tour.
+One of Stokie's strongest points is the number of places to eat.
+Living in Stoke Newington and trying each local restaurant it's like going on a culinary tour.

 Suppose you want to enjoy Indian food you definitely must pay a visit to one of the Rasa's restaurants (one for veggies and the other for meat lovers).
 Many people say Rasa serves the best south Indian food in the whole of London.